 My parents plan to kick me off their policy when I graduate from college.
 How can I get a new policy?
 Will the change affect my rate?

 Getting a new car insurance policy for yourself is easy and takes just a few minutes.
-And when you get a quote from Esurance, you'll be able to see comparison quotes from other leading car insurance companies too.
+And when you get a quote, you'll be able to see comparison quotes from other leading car insurance companies too.

 When you get your new policy, your rate may be affected since you probably won't qualify for the same discounts your parents do.
 If your parents own a home, insure multiple vehicles with the same company, and haven't filed a claim for several years, they're getting discounts for all those things.
 And without those discounts, you're likely to pay more.